Create Fishnet (Data Management)

 y_axis_coord

-The y-axis coordinate is used to orient the fishnet.
-The fishnet is rotated by the same angle as defined by the line connecting the origin and the y-axis coordinate.
+The y-axis coordinate that will be used to orient the fishnet.
+The fishnet will be rotated by the same angle as defined by the line connecting the origin and the y-axis coordinate.

 Point